 SJVC prepares graduates for professional success by offering Baccalaureate and Associate of Science Degrees and Certificates of Completion in business, medical, and technical career fields.
 The College serves a diverse student population with a common interest in professional development through career-focused higher education.
 The College is committed to student development through the achievement of measurable learning outcomes, emphasizing a balance of hands-on training and academic instruction.
-The College is committed to the communities it serves.
+The College identifies and responds to the educational and employment needs of the communities it serves.
 The College is committed to the success of every student.